IbonAzkoitia/Genesis-Featured-Image/readme.txt

 == Screenshots ==
-1. Screenshot of a page using the Genesis Featured Image
+1. **Settings Page** - Screenshot of a page using the Genesis Featured Image
-2. Screenshot of the plugin settings page Genesis -> Featured Image
+2. **Genesis Featured Image in Action** - Screenshot of the plugin settings page Genesis -> Featured Image

 == Changelog ==